Fell, trail and road running

 Gourmet food and wineathlon

 - Marathon du Malton in August - in the spirit (literally) of France's annual Marathon du Médoc, combine a 10km run with eight food and drink stops on the course, giving you a chance to taste local specialities.
 Fancy dress recommended!

 Trail races and challenge events

-- No Ego Torch Challenge - 5 mile evening race around Dalby Forest in January and March.
+- No Ego Torch Challenge - 5 mile evening race around Dalby Forest in February.
 Don't forget your head torch!

 - Hardmoors 26.2 Trail Marathon Series - seven challenging trail marathons, half-marathons and 10k's held at classic locations around the North York Moors throughout the year, starting in February through to December